lgblgblgb/xemu/README.md

-For building binary (exe) for Windows, you still need a UNIX-like environment (in theory WSL - Windows Subsystem for Linux - should be enough)  for the compilation, with cross-compiler and SDL2 cross platform suite installed.
+For building binary (exe) for Windows, you still need a UNIX-like environment (in theory WSL - Windows Subsystem for Linux - should be enough)  for the compilation, with cross-compiler and SDL2 MinGW cross platform suite installed.
-Then you can say the following for 32 bit or 64 bit build process:
+Then you can say the following for 32 bit or 64 bit build process (in general, 32 bit version should be avoided on any OS - for performance reasons as well):

     make ARCH=win32
     make ARCH=win64

-In build/bin you'll find files like *.win32 and *.win64, they are exe files for real, you can rename and copy them to a Windows box to be able to run them (you also need the specific SDL2.dll though).
+In build/bin you'll find files like *.win32 and *.win64, they are `exe` files for real, you can rename and copy them to a Windows box to be able to run them using Windows only (you also need the specific SDL2.dll though).